-There's nothing better than hot dogs, corn on the cob, and watermelon for the Fourth.
-But if you're in search of an adventure and a more creative way to celebrate, might I suggest scoping out the country's regional food scene?
+There's no better way to ring in an all-American Summer than with hot dogs, hamburgers, fresh ears of grilled corn, and giant slices of watermelon.
+But if you're in search of a national adventure, might I suggest scoping out the country's regional food scene?
 Whether you're in Cincinnati or Central Texas, the United States of America is a veritable chest of gastronomic treasures just waiting to be discovered.
 A few of my favorite local specialties are right this way.

 The food world is full of unsung heroes.
 Take Benedetto Capaldo, the alleged creator of the submarine sandwich.
 Capaldo, a deli owner in New London, CT, was born this Sunday, March 29, in 1890.
 According to Saveur, in his heydey at the height of the second World War, Capaldo prepared over 1,000 Italian sandwiches for the Navy submarine base in Groton, a neighboring town.
 The term "subs" caught on after the deli's best customer, leaving behind the legacy that Americans so enjoy today.